Education for Peace & Social Justice

 One of the best ways to broaden understanding is through the words we read.
 These lists offer diverse landscapes for young readers to explore.

 - “Books for Peace: An Annotated Bibliography,” from AMS’s Montessori Life magazine, Spring 2016.

 - “Children’s Books That Tackle Race and Ethnicity,” From the New York Times, September 23, 2016.

 - The Every Mom blog shares 50 children’s books that celebrate diversity.

 - A Feminist Book List for boys and girls, compiled by the New York Times.

 - The Guardian compiled a list of anti-racist books for children and teens.
-Includes This Book is Anti-racist, a book co-written by Montessori Elementary teacher, Tiffany Jewel.
+Includes This Book Is Anti-Racist, by anti-racist Montessori Elementary teacher, Tiffany Jewell.
+Illustratations by Aurélia Durand.

 - Looking for Excellent “Diverse” Books for Children?
 Embrace Race has compiled a list of children’s books with an eye toward diversity.